micheles/papers/scheme/aps/README.txt

 PLT Scheme version 4, except for the test "zip-with-error".
 However, this is an expected failure, since the error messages are different between Ikarus, Ypsilon and PLT Scheme.
-Ypsilon is easy enough to support, and I use it, so I think I will keep supporting it in the future.

-PLT Scheme is not supported as well as I would, and I will accept patches from PLT experts willing to help me; the nontrivial part is supporting ``sweet-macros`` fully.

 Larceny Scheme is not supported since it does not support the ``.IMPL.sls`` convention.
 When it does, it could be supported as well, expecially if I